Maternal DeathsApril 9, 2018

 Because we all know — if that truck were to crash, it would do some serious damage.

-Unfortunately, as plaintiffs’ lawyers, we can’t treat this as a hypothetical.
+Unfortunately, as Belleville, Illinois personal injury lawyers, we can’t treat this as a hypothetical.
 We’ve seen one too many trucking accidents that have permanently altered, or eliminated, someone’s life.
 The accidents we deal with are entirely preventable.
 Our job is to come in at the end, after the avoidable error has occurred, and make the affected party whole.

 But here’s the thing: We wish we didn’t have a case on our hands at all.

 In a perfect world, everyone would feel safe on the road.
 Only this isn’t a perfect world.
 That’s why we are heartened when we see federal regulations enacted to help spare lives, such as the latest mandate to come down on the trucking industry.